Razuuu/TeamSpeak-Client-Installer/README.md

 # TeamSpeak-Client-Installer
 Unofficial TeamSpeak 3 & "5" Client Installer
 for Debian and Debian-based Distributions.

+This script must be run as root or sudo

 ## Dependencies
 - curl